aabccd021/miglite/README.md

 ## Usage

-Put all migration sql files in a directory then run miglite.
+Put all migration sql files in a directory, then run miglite.
-Migrations will be applied in alphabetical order.
+Miglite will apply all migrations that haven't been applied yet, in alphabetical order of the filenames.

 ```
 miglite --db <db_file> --migrations <migrations_dir> [--check] [--up-to <migration>]